amitxv/PC-Tuning/docs/post-install.md

     - Use ``Ctrl+Shift+Esc`` to open process explorer then use ``File -> Run`` to start the ``explorer.exe`` shell again

 - Consider disabling idle states to force C-State 0 with the commands below before using your real-time application then enable idle after closing it.
 Forcing C-State 0 will mitigate jitter due to the process of state transition.
 Beware of higher temperatures and power consumption, the CPU temperature should not increase to the point of thermal throttling because you should have already dealt with that in [docs/physical-setup.md](/docs/physical-setup.md).
 A value of 0 corresponds to idle enabled, 1 corresponds to idle disabled.
-If a static CPU frequency is not set, the effects of forcing C-State 0 should be assessed in terms of frequency boosting behavior (e.g. Precision Boost Overdrive, Turbo Boost).
+If a static CPU frequency is not set, the effects of forcing C-State 0 should be assessed in terms of frequency boosting behavior (e.g. Precision Boost Overdrive, Turbo Boost)

     - Avoid disabling idle states with Hyper-Threading/Simultaneous Multithreading enabled as single-threaded performance is usually negatively impacted

-    - Disabling idle states is in [Microsoft's recommendations for configuring devices for real-time performance](https://learn.microsoft.com/en-us/windows/iot/iot-enterprise/soft-real-time/soft-real-time-device)
+    - Disabling idle states is in Microsoft's recommendations for configuring devices for real-time performance [[1](https://learn.microsoft.com/en-us/windows/iot/iot-enterprise/soft-real-time/soft-real-time-device)]

         ```bat
         powercfg /setacvalueindex scheme_current sub_processor 5d76a2ca-e8c0-402f-a133-2158492d58ad 1 && powercfg /setactive scheme_current